itbarsoum99/electionsimulation/README.md

 <code>districtPVI + (baseNEnv ± historicalAdj ± enthusiasmAdj ± errorAdj) ± incumbencyAdvantage = election result</code>

-<small>In the Senate, individual race polls are also taken into account.</small>

 The district PVI (<code>districtPVI</code>) is sourced from [the Cook Political Report](https://www.cookpolitical.com/cook-pvi/2022-partisan-voting-index/district-map-and-list).